 Create amazing flaky pastry and add a great filling

-How do you like your sausage rolls?
 Tasty, flaky pastry is a must in an excellent sausage roll.
 A close second, is really good sausage meat.
 The third, is the right ratio of pastry and filling.
 Not too dry and certainly not flabby!

 It’s possible to buy some really great ready made pastry, but have you tried making it yourself?
 With a little patience (chilling is key) you can create fabulous pastry using the rough puff method.

 Whilst you can purchase sausage meat, I tend to use sausages.
 There’s such a great selection to choose from and it’s far easier to find a high percentage of meat (eg 80%) or more.
 Just score and remove the skins.